irenepsmith/AWSTracker/VideoDoc/Readme.md

 ### AnalyzePhotos class

 The following Java code represents the **AnalyzePhotos** class.
 This class uses the Amazon Rekognition API to analyze the images.
+Notice the use of the **RekognitionAsyncClient** object.
+For more information, see [Interface RekognitionAsyncClient](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/rekognition/RekognitionAsyncClient.html).

 ```java
     package com.example.photo;